Having your operation for pancreatic cancer

 You may go into hospital on the morning of the surgery or the day before.
 If you have any further questions the nurses can arrange for a member of the surgical team to come and talk to you again.
 You will sign the consent form for the operation if you didn't do it at the pre assessment clinic.

 If you find eating and drinking difficult, you may have a drip (intravenous infusion) put into your arm before your surgery to give you fluids.
 This makes sure you are not dehydrated before your operation.
+In some hospitals, your doctor may ask you to drink a special carbohydrate drink the evening before or morning of your operation.
+This is to give you energy and help you to recover more quickly.
+Your doctor or nurse will tell you when to stop eating and drinking before your surgery.

 If you have been finding it difficult to digest fats, you may have become deficient in vitamin K. Vitamin K helps the blood to clot, so your vitamin K levels need to be corrected before your surgery.
-This can be done by taking tablets, having injections, or through your drip, if you have one.
+This can be done by taking vitamin K tablets, having injections, or through your drip, if you have one.

 Lastly, if you have body hair on your abdomen, you may need it shaved before your operation.
 This may reduce the risk of wound infection after surgery.
 You may have your shave in the operating theatre after you have had your anaesthetic.